Athletics at the 2022 Commonwealth Games – Women's 100 metres

 The women's 100 metres at the 2022 Commonwealth Games, as part of the athletics programme, was held at Alexander Stadium on 2 and 3 August 2022.

+The original fifth placed finisher in the final, Nzubechi Grace Nwokocha, was provisionally suspended for doping in September 2022 and subsequently disqualified by the Commonwealth Games Federation.

 Records

 Prior to this competition, the existing world and Games records were as follows: